elgharabawy/Notepad-WebEdit-Config-File-For-Bootstrap/README.md

 </div>
 ```

-It is really as easy as that!
+**It is really as easy as that and it saves a lot of time!**

 For a full list of the tags, kindly refer to the configuration file itself.

 I have been using Bootstrap a lot recently and I needed something that would make creating all the usual website components faster.
 This configuration file has tags for forms, columns, navbars, .. etc.